Euphorbia debilispina L.C.Leach

 How to Grow and Care for Euphorbia debilispina

 Light: Most Euphorbias are sun lovers, but some will tolerate partial shade.
 Place your indoor Euphorbia debilispina on windows with southern or southeastern exposure.
-From spring to fall, you may place the pot on the balcony or in the garden.
+You may place the pot on the balcony or in the garden from spring to fall.

 Hardiness: High summer temperatures are not a problem for succulent Euphorbias, but minimum winter temperatures vary.
 Euphorbia debilispina can withstand temperatures as low as 30 to 50 °F (-1.1 to 10 °C), USDA hardiness zones 10a to 11b.

 Watering: Succulent Euphorbias can survive drought, but do not mean that they need it.
 From spring to fall, water when the top inch (2.5 cm) of soil feels dry.
 Reduce watering in winter.